 - 1. On regular batteries, check electrolyte level.
 Fill each cell to bottom of filler neck with distilled water. - NOTE: Low-maintenance or maintenance-free batteries should require little additional service.
 However, electrolyte level can be checked by cutting the center section of decal on dash-line, and removing cell plugs.
-Fill each cell to bottom of filler neck with distilled water. - 2.
+If necessary, add clean, soft water to bring level to bottom of filler neck. - 2.
 Keep batteries clean by wiping them with a damp cloth.
 Keep all connections clean and tight.
 Remove any corrosion, and wash terminals with a solution of 1 part baking soda and 4 parts water.
 Tighten all connections securely. - NOTE: Coat battery terminals and connectors with a mixture of petroleum jelly and baking soda to retard corrosion. - Keep battery fully charged, especially during cold weather.
 If a battery charger is used, turn charger off before connecting charger to battery(ies).
 Attach POSITIVE (+) battery charger lead to POSITIVE (+) battery post.
 Then attach NEGATIVE (-) battery charger lead to a good ground.